Traffic Engineering and Operations review construction plans for new development and new road construction.

 - If the Traffic Advisory Council approves, then a request is forwarded to the Board of County Commissioners for final approval.

 - After final approval the sign will be installed upon receipt of the resolution.

 - Signs not requiring a resolution may be requested through the Traffic Operations department.

 - If the sign can not be installed a representative from Traffic Operations will call the requesting party.

-Construction of Florida's first Diverging Diamond Interchange (DDI) is now underway at Interstate 75 and University Parkway.
+Construction of Florida's first Diverging Diamond Interchange (DDI) is now complete at Interstate 75 and University Parkway.
 This innovative design offers a proven solution for improving overall traffic operations and safety for motorists, cyclists and pedestrians.

 In addition, studies of existing DDIs show a significant reduction of major crashes, an overall reduction in delay times and an increase in overall capacity.
-The DDI is expected to be operational in September 2017.

 In the meantime, Sarasota and Manatee counties are working diligently on the region's traffic capacity improvements to address community members' concerns about congestion.